qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Like the method described above for customizing labels, auxiliary fields can also be used to stylize symbols and diagrams.
 To do this, click on
 |dataDefined| :sup:`Data-defined override` and select :guilabel:`Store data in
 the project` for a specific property.
-For example for the :guilabel:`Fill color` field:
+For example, the :guilabel:`Fill color` field:

 .. figure:: img/auxiliary_storage_symbol.png